 Yes of course.
 Be sure to use mosquito repellents to protect yourself and wear long sleeves and pants.

 No. As your safety has top priority throughout our business, we do not encourage you to swim at the river consider the risks created by unusual or unforeseen circumstances.
 To beat the heat one can always enjoy the cool dip pool available at the lodge while sipping your favourite drink.

 Sightseeing and wildlife tours provided by the Borneo Eco Tours will give you a chance to travel through a variety of landscapes and to observe wild animals such as Orang Utan and Borneon Pygmy Elephant.
 There have been more than 300 species of birds recorded around here and favoured by bird enthusiast.

-We do provide free Wi-Fi at the Gecko Lounge and Gomantong Hall
+We do provide free Wi-Fi at the Gecko Lounge, Gomantong Hall, Melapi Restaurant and Villa rooms.

 At Sukau Rainforest Lodge, we offer fusion cuisine.
 It’s delicious, tasty and mouthwatering!

 Tipping is not mandatory in Borneo but will be greatly appreciated by the guides and captains.
 For general guidance, you can tip your guide and captain RM10 – 20 ($3 – 5) per person per day.
 For Specialist Guides, you can double the tipping amount to RM20 – 40 ($5 – 10) per person per day DEPENDING on the expertise, level and quality of service provided.